 The JBL CLUB PRO+ TWS True Wireless and the JBL Tour Pro+ TWS True Wireless are similarly performing headphones.
 Both headphones are comfortable, well-built, and their ANC systems both offer comparable performances.
 However, the CLUB PRO+'s microphone offers a better recording quality and a better overall battery performance.

 The Apple AirPods Pro Truly Wireless are better in-ears for most uses than the JBL Tour Pro+ TWS True Wireless.
-While both headphones are comfortable and well-built, the Apple have a more stable fit, their ANC can block out significantly more ambient noise around you, and they have longer total battery life.
+While both headphones are comfortable and well-built, the Apple's ANC can block out significantly more ambient noise around you, and they have longer total battery life.
 Their H1 chip also allows you to seamlessly pair them with your Apple devices.
 The JBL have a more customizable sound, thanks to their companion app's parametric EQ and presets.

 The JBL Tour Pro+ TWS True Wireless are slightly better headphones than the Samsung Galaxy Buds Pro Truly Wireless.
 While both headphones are comfortable, the JBL are better-built, have a more neutral default sound profile, which some users may prefer, and their ANC can block out a bit more background noise.
 They also have a better battery performance, and you can customize their sound profile using their companion app's parametric EQ and presets.
 However, the Samsung's integrated mic has a better recording quality.